orbitdb-archive/orbit-db-store/README.md

 ```

 ### Indicies
-The `Store` class instances do not store the current state of the Store, because the
+The `Store` class instances do not store the current state of the Store.
-indicies

 Index contains the state of a datastore, ie. what data we currently have.
 Index receives a call from a Store when the operations log for the Store